Tabassum: Personal life

-Death and tributes
+Death

 Tabassum suffered from gastrointestinal issues in her last days.
-She was admitted in hospital but passed away on 18 November 2022, after suffering two successive cardiac arrests.
+She was admitted in hospital but died on 18 November 2022, after suffering two successive cardiac arrests.
 She was 78.

 Various celebrities including Amitabh Bachchan, Twinkle Khanna, Adnan Sami, Asha Parekh, Waheeda Rehman, Deepti Naval and others condoled her death.
 Milk brand Amul gave Tabassum a tribute with a special doodle.